 Applicants have 90 minutes to complete the mathematics section.
 This part requires them to address issues in the fields of algebra, geometry, and statistics.
 They must have command of basic arithmetic operations, determine the probable outcome of events, analyze and interpret graphics, and handle measurements of central tendency.

 This is an 80-minutes section that examines applicants’ knowledge of physical science, life science, and Earth science issues.
 Applicants need to answer questions about, for example, our solar system and the layers of the Earth.
 The need to be able to describe the structures of ecosystems and demonstrate that they are familiarized with the principles of physics.

-To pass this 70-minute test, applicants must show they know important events going on in the world and have sufficient knowledge of the U.S. history.
+To pass this 70-minute test, applicants must show they know essential events going on in the world and have sufficient knowledge of U.S. history.
 They additionally are required to be able to answer questions about different types of government, and about the roles that citizens play in democracies.

 This section also addresses topics as economics (supply and demand questions), physical geography, and human demographics.